-The search for a job is, often, a long and arduous process.
-It requires patience, grit and, most of all, a good plan to organize your job search.
+The search for a job is usually a long and arduous process.
+It requires patience, grit, and most importantly, a plan to organize your job search.

 As your search goes on and the information you need to keep track of piles up, organization is key.
 This blog post will teach you how to effectively organize your job search.
 Read on to learn how you can avoid all the classic pitfalls of an unorganized candidate.

 First, let's explain why effective organization is so important.
 This includes how being disorganized and losing important information can hurt your chances at any job.
 Read on for 5 tips from ZipJob's team of career experts.

 Why is job search organization such a big deal?

 As with any pursuit, when you have access to more information, you have more resources.
 More resources mean more tools at your disposal moving forward.

 Application and interview processes are more than just an opportunity at a new job, they are also a learning experience.

 Think about it.
 If you never learn from failed interviews, every fresh interview will be like your first.

 BUT if you take notes, ask for feedback, and record the information you took in during the process, you can use that information in the future to improve your candidacy.

 You can learn how to effectively spend your time